Bohdan Pawłowicz

 Young Adulthood

 From 1922 to 1924, he attended the Maritime Academy in Tczew, the cradle of the Polish Merchant Navy, from where he got his Third Mate License.
-On May 25th 1923, as a student of the Naval School and a delegate of the Polish Scout Headquarters [Główna Kwatera Związek Harcerstwa Polskiego], he sailed to Brazil on the Lwów, the first training ship under Polish banner to cross the Equator.
+On May 25th 1923, as a student of the Naval School and a delegate of the Polish Scouting Association [Główna Kwatera Związek Harcerstwa Polskiego], he sailed to Brazil on the Lwów, the first training ship under Polish banner to cross the Equator.

-On arriving in Curitiba he met and fell in love (at first sight) with Wanda Orla-Salmonowicz h.
-Orla.
+On arriving in Curitiba he met and fell in love (at first sight) with Wanda Orla-Salmonowicz h. włs.
 They got married in the Santa Cândida church in Bacachery, a Polish colony near Curitiba, on 19th January 1924.
 In March he returned to Poland alone on the S.S.
 Flandria.
-In May his wife joined him in his family home (14 Kanonia) in Warsaw and in September 1924, he entered the Warsaw School of Fine Arts, where he studied until 1928, under Tadeusz Pruszkowski and did a course of artistic photography with Professor Stefan Plater.

 In June 1925, his son Leszek Kazimierz (1925-2008) was born.
 In July 1925, the whole family moved to Czerniaków Garden City, a housing estate his father helped plan and build.
-His father, Kazimierz, died in June 1927 of complications resulting from an appendicitis, and in November 1928, his daughter Hanna Antonina was born.

 Professional Career in Poland